vic-ma/howtodismantle.github.io/_posts/2024-09-15-I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.md

 1. OPC UA.
 The I/O device exposes an OPC UA endpoint and Peakboard connects as a client to this OPC UA server.
 Depending on the device the number of Peakboard clients might be limited to 3 or 5.
 2. MQTT.
 The I/O device is connected to an MQTT broker and the Peakboard application also connectes to this broker.
 The bi-directional dataflow is established by exchnanging messages throught MQTT topics.
 3. Modbus.
 The I/O device offers a modbus TCP endpoint and can be addressed by using the Modbus data source within the Peakboard application.
 4. REST API.
-The I/O device offers some kind of REST API endpoint that ca be used by using the JSON data source.
+The I/O device offers some kind of REST API endpoint that can be used by using the JSON data source.
-5. The I/O device is actually not directly connected to the network, but connected to a PLC.
+5. PLC.
+The I/O device is actually not directly connected to the network, but connected to a PLC.
 In that case the Peakboard application talks to the PLC (could be Siemens, Mitsubishi, Rockwell or any other).
 This way only makes sense when the Peakboard app already uses this PLC connection for other activities.

 ### Advantech WISE-4012

 The Advantech WISE-4012 comes with 4 analog and 4 digital inputs, and also 2 digital outputs.
 It supports MQTT, REST API and Modbus access.
-It's meant to be only used with Wifi, so no LAN plug.
+It's meant to be only used with Wifi, so no LAN plug available.

 Estimated cost: 160 EUR